-During the year ended December 31, 2016, the Company sold 5,800,000 shares of 8.00% Series A Cumulative Redeemable Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock"), at a public offering price of \$25.00 per share.
-The Series A Preferred Stock is redeemable at \$25.00 per share plus accrued and unpaid dividends (whether or not authorized or declared) exclusively at the Company's option commencing in October 30, 2021, subject to the Company's right, under limited circumstances, to redeem the Series A Preferred Stock prior to that date.
-Holders of the Series A Preferred Stock are entitled to receive, when and as declared, a dividend at a rate of 8.0% per year on the \$25.00 liquidation preference before the common stock is paid any dividends and is senior to the common stock with respect to distributions upon liquidation, dissolution or winding up.
-This transaction was completed in October 2016, pursuant to which we received proceeds, net of offering costs, of \$140 million.
+In February 2017, we issued 13,000,000 shares of 8.00% Series B Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, par value\$0.01 per share (the "Series B Preferred Stock"), at a public offering price of \$25.00 per share.
+The Series B Preferred Stock is redeemable at \$25.00 per share plus accrued and unpaid dividends (whether or not authorized or declared) exclusively at our option commencing in March 30, 2024, subject to our right, under limited circumstances, to redeem the Series B Preferred Stock prior to that date.
+The initial dividend rate for the Series B Preferred Stock, from and including February 27, 2017, to but not including March 30, 2024, will be equal to 8.00% per annum of the \$25.00 liquidation preference per share (equivalent to the fixed annual rate of \$2.00 per share).
+On and after March 30, 2024, dividends on the Series B Preferred Stock will accumulate at a percentage of the \$25.00 liquidation preference equal to an annual floating rate of the three-month LIBOR plus a spread of 5.791% per annum.
+The Series B Preferred Stock is entitled to receive, when and as declared, a dividend at a rate of 8.0% per year on the \$25.00 liquidation preference before the common stock is paid any dividends and is senior to the common stock with respect to distributions upon liquidation, dissolution or winding up.
+This transaction was completed in February 2017, pursuant to which we received proceeds, net of offering costs, of \$314 million.

-The Company declared a dividend to preferred stockholders of \$2 million or \$0.42 per preferred share in November 2016.
+We declared dividends to Series B preferred stockholders of \$22 million, or \$1.68 per preferred share during the year ended December 31, 2017.

-Other than as discussed below under "Restricted Stock Grants," we did not issue any common shares during the years endedDecember 31, 2016 and 2015.
-During the year ended December 31, 2016, the Company declared regular dividends to common shareholders totaling \$364 million, or \$1.94 per share, and a special dividend of \$94 million, or \$0.50 per share.
-For the year ended December 31, 2015, the Company declared dividends to common shareholders totaling \$379 million or \$1.92 per share.
+Other than as discussed below under "Restricted Stock Grants," we did not issue any common shares during the years endedDecember 31, 2017 and 2016.
+During the year ended December 31, 2017, we declared regular dividends to common shareholders of \$377 million, or \$2.00 per share.
+For the year ended December 31, 2016, we declared regular dividends to common shareholders of \$364 million, or \$1.94 per share, and a special dividend of \$94 million, or \$0.50 per share.